-Function watswill implements the Watson-Williams two-sample test for von Mises populations, using samples al and a2 (circular or spherical data), at a significance level alpha.
-The observed test statistic and theoretical value are returned in fo and fc, respectively; k1 and k2 are the estimated concentrations.
+Function watswill implements the Watson-Williams two-sample test for von Mises populations, using samples all and all (circular or spherical data), at a significance level alpha.
+The observed test statistic and theoretical value are returned in fo and fc, respectively; kl and kl are the estimated concentrations.